District court orders state of Kansas to repay $48 million to businessman in tax dispute

 Zach Fletcher, spokesman for the Kansas Department of Revenue, said the agency wouldn't comment on the judge's decision.

-Bicknell challenged the tax assessment, but the Kansas Court of Tax Appeals, or COTA, ruled he was a Kansas resident when the sale transpired.
+Bicknell challenged the tax assessment, but the Kansas Court of Tax Appeals ruled he was a Kansas resident when the sale transpired.

 In 2016, the Kansas Legislature approved a bill granting taxpayers, such as Bicknell, opportunity to challenge tax decisions in district court.
 Gov. Sam Brownback vetoed the bill, but the Republican-led House and Senate voted to override his veto.
 The Legislature was serious about the reform, given a Senate vote of 39-1 and the House vote of 120-0.